gopalkumar-dev/html-course/README.md

-# html-course
+# php-laravel-course
-This repository contains all project files of HTML course.
+This repository contains all PHP Laravel Course content and assignments.